Amazon RDS: Architecting Managed Relational Databases on AWS

 Provisioned IOPS extra:

-2,000 IOPS x $0.005 = $10/month (primary only)
+2,000 IOPS x $0.005 = $10/month -- primary only

 Automated Backups:

-First 100 GB free (= DB size)
+First 100 GB free -- equals DB size

 Excess: 50 GB x $0.095 = $4.75/month